 Several CCNY undergraduate, graduate and postdoctoral student will be involved in the project and will gain interdisciplinary hands-on training in fieldwork, satellite data analysis, and earth system modeling.

 Her work in this area makes Dean Barabino a sought after speaker.
-She delivered a keynote address at the Association of Underrepresented Minority Fellows conference at Case Western Reserve University in Cleveland, last weekend.
+She delivered a keynote address at the Association of Underrepresented Minority Fellows conference at Case Western Reserve University in Cleveland on October 18.

 “Flying into the Hurricane”

 Over the past two semesters during his Sabbatical, Earth and Atmospheric Sciences Associate Professor Z. Johnny Luo has spent hundreds of hours on scientific flights studying cloud dynamics.
 On October 30, photo images from his airborne missions go on display in the exhibit “Flying into the Hurricane: Science in Action” in the Marshak Café.

 Professor Luo’s first flight last fall took him through Hurricane Ingrid over the Gulf of Mexico in a NASA plane.
 He was a Science Leader of a NASA mission looking at how convective clouds help process and transport air pollutants.
 The research continued early this year in the skies over the west Pacific Ocean.

 “The idea is to motivate students to study science.
 It's no longer nerdy stuff but full of action, adventure and excitement,” he explained the purpose of the exhibit.